riganti/dotvvm-docs/Pages/business-pack/getting-started.md

-# Installing DotVVM Business Pack
+# Getting started with DotVVM Business Pack

 To use the [Business Pack](/landing/business-pack) controls, you have use the [DotVVM Private Nuget Feed](/docs/tutorials/commercial-dotvvm-private-nuget-feed/{branch}).